geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/3-evaluating-motion.md

 };
 ```

-At the beginning, the coaster does not move and has not traveled any distance.
+In the beginning, the coaster does not move and has not traveled any distance.

 ## The evaluateMotion function